Prosper, a San Francisco-based peer-to-peer money lending outfit, scored $70 million in venture funding today.

 “We’re getting people to lend to each other,” Vermut said.

 Prosper Marketplace, headquartered in San Francisco, is a leading online marketplace for consumer credit.
-Prosper (www.prosper.com) connects people who want to borrow money with people who want to invest money.
-With a commitment to pro... read more »
+Prosper (www.prosper.com) connects people who want to borrow money with people who w...
+All Prosper news »